SoulSwapFinance/exchange-subgraph/README.md

 # SoulSwap Subgraph

-[SoulSwap](https://soulswap.com/) is a decentralized protocol for automated token exchange on Fantom Opera Smart Chain.
+[SoulSwap](https://soulswap.finance/) is a decentralized protocol for automated token exchange on Fantom Opera Smart Chain.

-This subgraph dynamically tracks any pair created by the soulswap factory.
+This subgraph dynamically tracks any pair created by the SoulSwap factory.
 It tracks of the current state of SoulSwap contracts, and contains derived stats for things like historical data and USD prices.

 - aggregated data across pairs and tokens,
 - data on individual pairs and tokens,